 How to Do the Reverse Fly With Perfect Form

-- Stand with your feet shoulder-width apart, holding a dumbbell in each hand.
+- Stand with your feet hips-width apart, holding a dumbbell in each hand.

 - Hinge at the hips (press the hips back as you lower your chest) until your chest is almost parallel with the ground.
 Allow the weights to hang straight down at arm’s length, palms facing each other.

-- Keeping your back flat and your core braced, raise your arms out to your sides until they’re in line with your body.
+- Keeping your back flat and your core braced, raise your arms out to your sides until they’re in line with your body, keeping a slight bend at your elbows.
 Squeeze your shoulder blades together at the top of the movement.

 - Return to the starting position, and repeat.

 Variations on the Reverse Fly